 More Targeted Advertising

 It’s also possible that increasingly sophisticated search algorithms at Google could pave the way for more sophisticated, targeting forms of paid search ads.
 While this is purely speculative, it’s entirely reasonable to think that one day, search advertisers will be able to pinpoint highly specific types of users, and could therefore reduce their competition and maximize their rates of return.

 For now, it’s a good idea to steer clear of PPC ads altogether unless you have a very specific, cost-efficient strategy and a broader strategy that relies on one-time customer purchases.
 Instead, invest your time and effort into a strategy that will take years to see results.
 Building a good brand that provides true value to your customers is the most beneficial thing you can do: it builds your reputation and attracts new customers, makes your customers loyal so they keep buying from you, and boosts your organic rank in search engines so you’re easier for new customers to find.

 This long-term strategy doesn’t offer immediate results like PPC ads do, but the payoff is exponential.
-With a little patience and perseverance, a content marketing and branding strategy will serve you far better than even the best PPC ad strategy.
+With a little patience and perseverance, a content marketing and branding strategy will serve you far better (and have a greater positive ROI) than even the best PPC ad strategy.